dimforge/nphysics.org/docs/wasm_compatibility.md

 ```

 Before compiling our project, we need to add a `.html` file which will serve as a web page containing our WASM app.
-This can be done by adding an `index.html` file on a new `static/` folder.
+This can be done by adding an `index.html` file in a new `static/` folder.

 ```html
 <!doctype html>